Gunter Sachs: Early life and education

-Sachs was born 14 November 1932 at Mainberg Castle near Schweinfurt, Weimar Republic (presently Germany), the younger of two sons, to Willy Sachs, an industrialist and sole owner of Fichtel & Sachs, an automotive parts manufacturer, and Elinor Sachs (née von Opel; 1908–2001).
-He had an older brother, Ernst Wilhelm Sachs (1929–1977), who died in an avalanche.
-Through an affair of his father he has a younger half-brother, Peter Sachs (né Hirnböck; born 1950).
+Sachs was born on 14 November 1932 at Schloss Mainberg in Schonungen, Bavaria, Germany.
+He was the second of two sons born to Willy Sachs, an industrialist and sole owner of automotive parts manufacturer Fichtel & Sachs, and Elinor von Opel (1908–2001), an heiress to the auto maker Opel.
+He had an elder brother, Ernst Wilhelm Sachs (1929–1977), who died in an avalanche.